DNM1008/Dots/README.md

 `config.py` and `autostart.sh` to your liking.

 You should also install the [Catppuccin](https://github.com/catppuccin/Catppuccin) GTK and QT themes.
 The `gtkrc` file in `./config/gtk2.0/` can be copied to `/etc/gtk-2.0/` to apply the GTK theme.

+I have fortune-mod and neofetch in my bashrc, they are not strictly needed as the terminal should still work without them, but I think you should install them.

+Another application that is not strictly needed but I would strongly recommend is antidot, it cleans up your home directory.
+After installing, you should run `antidot update && antidot clean`.

 *If you use another language like me*: install fcitx.